maniacx/Bluetooth-Battery-Meter/docs/Preferences/Sony.md

 When enabled, the system can detect Sony headphones/earbuds among connected Bluetooth devices.
 It communicates over RFCOMM sockets to support features such as:

 * Battery level reporting
-* In-ear detection for automatic pause/play of media
-* Control of ANC (Active Noise Cancellation) mode (if supported)
+* Control of ANC (Active Noise Cancellation) / Ambient mode (if supported)
 * Conversation Awareness mode (if supported)
-* Other feature such as Equalizer, Listening Modes, etc
+* Adaptive noise level customization (if supported)
+* Configure Stem/Touch, Equalizer, Notifications etc.

 ## Configuration by Device